Leadership. Growth. Capital.

 Our Strategy.

-Backed by a team of successful entrepreneurs, executives, and investors, Co-Founders Josh Kite and Davis Bolster will relocate to your community and take full-time executive roles in your company on day one.
+Backed by a team of successful investors, entrepreneurs, and executives, Co-Founders Josh Kite and Davis Bolster will relocate to your community and take full-time executive roles in your company on day one.
 By committing 100% of our energy and focus to the long-term success of your business, DoubleJack offers a secure transition opportunity for owners, employees, and customers.

 Entrepreneur Founded and Backed.